COVID-19 Supervisory and Regulatory FAQs

 A: To minimize disruption and burden on financial institutions and to focus on outreach and monitoring, the Federal Reserve is reducing its focus on examinations and inspections at this time.
 Any examination activities will be conducted off-site until normal operations are resumed at the bank and Reserve Banks.

-The Federal Reserve intends to reassess its approach to examinations in the last week of April to determine whether conditions have changed.
+The Federal Reserve intends to reassess its approach to examinations to determine whether conditions have changed.
 Supervised institutions may receive examination reports with respect to recently completed examinations (or examinations near completion); however, supervisors are taking care to ensure that all supervisory findings are still relevant and appropriately prioritized in light of changing circumstances.

 Q: Does the scheduling of examination activity differ by asset size of the institutions?

-A: Yes, the Federal Reserve did consider the asset size of supervised institutions in its approach to scheduling examination and supervisory activities.
+A: Yes, the Federal Reserve considers the asset size of supervised institutions in its approach to scheduling examination and supervisory activities.

 For supervised institutions with less than $100 billion in total consolidated assets, the Federal Reserve generally intends to cease all regular examination activity, except where the examination work is critical to safety and soundness or consumer protection, or is required to address an urgent or immediate matter.
 In this instance, "critical" could include exams of less-than-satisfactorily rated state member banks or of institutions where a Reserve Bank is aware of liquidity, asset quality, consumer protection, or other issues that are an immediate threat to an institution's ability to operate or to consumers, or where Reserve Bank monitoring identifies an unusual circumstance.